The Bankrate promise

 Sticking to a one-size-fits-all strategy

-The biggest mistake people make is “they do a quick Google search and take information that is meant to be very much at the macro level, and thus not individualized,” says Daniel Milan, managing partner of Cornerstone Financial Services.
+The biggest mistake people make is “they do a quick Google search and take information that is meant to be very much at the macro level, and thus not individualized,” says Daniel Milan, managing partner of Cornerstone Financial Services in the Detroit area.
 Often they “fail to take into account their own household budget, financial needs and outside investment income.”

-Since life situations can be different, it’s necessary to have a personalized approach that helps you optimize your retirement.
+Since life situations can differ, it’s necessary to have a personalized approach that helps you optimize your retirement.
 And Social Security is not a “one-size-fits-all” experience.

 Social Security is complex.
 While that’s partly by design to help as many people as possible, it still creates a lot of headaches for those nearing retirement.
 While many retirees have a straightforward experience, others need and can receive specialized aid from the program.

-“There are so many different strategies that exist when it comes to collecting benefits and so many variables to consider that listening to advice painted with a broad brush can prove to be detrimental,” says Cory Bittner, co-founder and COO of Falcon Wealth Advisors.
+“There are so many different strategies that exist when it comes to collecting benefits and so many variables to consider that listening to advice painted with a broad brush can prove to be detrimental,” says Cory Bittner, co-founder and COO of Falcon Wealth Advisors in the Kansas City area.

 Misunderstanding how much money you’ll receive